sambown781/bravo-kernel.github.io/source/_posts/2013-04-25-how-to-set-up-a-multi-language-fim-2010-r2-self-service-password-reset-portal.md

 Without going into all of the technical details of the file-contents (read the Technet article for that) create the following directory structure for a fully customized and multi-lingual portal for both Dutch and English language.
 Remember that you must have the language pack for your desired language installed or all will fail miserably!

-{% img /images/microsoft/fim-2010-r2-portal-customizations.png 'FIM 2010 R2 Portal Customizations - Directory Structure' 'Image: FIM 2010 R2 Portal Customizations - Directory Structure' %}
+{% asset_img fim-2010-r2-portal-customizations.png 'FIM 2010 R2 Portal Customizations - Directory Structure' %}

 ###Images: